whoward/docs/markdown/tutorials/ruby.md

 ## Getting Started

-Within a short time, we can have a simple Selenium Test in Ruby running on Saucelabs.
+Within a short time, we can have a simple Selenium Test in Ruby running on Sauce Labs.

 You will need to have Ruby installed on the system.
 It's assumed that you already have a text editor such as [Sublime](http://www.sublimetext.com), [TextMate](http://macromates.com/), [VIM](http://www.vim.org/), etc set up to run Ruby programs.